dominodatalab/cucu/README.md

 You can run the existing `cucu` tests by simply executing `make test` and can also check the code coverage by running `make coverage`.

+# development

+## tagging a new release

+To tag a new release of cucu on your branch you can simply run `make release` and it'll update the package version and create a new git tag which you can then add those changes to your PR and `git push origin --tags` to push the new tag up to git.